stephadeline/60-days-songs/README.md

 3. Optimizing the dataset even more.
 4. Improve UI/UX interactivity.

+**Line chart:**

+1. Fix the ticks of the Y axis for log scale
+2. Add a clipping mask for the line

 ## Credits

 Story, code and visualisation by Guifré Jordan, Marina Rovira Boix and Stephanie Adeline.